It is hard to figure the difference between a category, type, and class of aircraft when pilots first start out.

-All turbojets, regardless of weight, require a “type” rating.
+- All turbojets, regardless of weight, require a “type” rating.

-Non-turbojet (ie. turboprop) airplanes don’t have a separate “type” rating until they get above 12,500 pounds.
+- Non-turbojet (ie. turboprop) airplanes don’t have a separate “type” rating until they get above 12,500 pounds.

 The FAA outlines its training requirements for a type rating in their Advisory Circular: AC 61-89e.
-Type ratings are no joke.

 I used to fly the Bombardier Q400 for a regional airline.
 After I did my final check ride in the simulator, I got a DHC-8 “type” rating.
-I thought they type rating would read “Q400,” but not so.
+I thought the type rating would read “Q400,” but not so.

 Click here to get the FAA’s list of type ratings to figure out what the different aircraft will translate to on your FAA license.

-NOTE: Helicopters generally don’t have type ratings because they usually don’t weigh more than 12,500 pounds.
+Helicopters generally don’t have type ratings because they usually don’t weigh more than 12,500 pounds.
 Click here to get the list of FAA type ratings and scroll to the bottom for helicopters.

-Here is a screen shot of the helicopters with type ratings.
+Here is a screenshot of the helicopters with type ratings.

 Notice the UH-60 Blackhawk will go on the FAA license as an “S-70” type.

-Also, don’t confuse “type” ratings with “special training.”
+Pilots can sometimes confuse “type” ratings with “special training.”

 Hey!
 One more thing!

-Get Your Ultimate Guide
+Get Your Ultimate Guide!

 Download your FREE guide.
-Plus get weekly emails full of aviation tips and resources.
+Plus get emails full of aviation tips and resources!!